jay-biztech/cakephp-docker/README.md

-# Setup Cake PHP using docker
+# Setup CakePHP using docker
 1. Copy Dockerfile and docker-compose.yml files to your project root directory.

 2. Build the image of the container